World Patent Marketing

-World Patent Marketing (WPM), founded in 2014 by George G. Cooper was a fraudulent Miami-based corporation that presented itself as an invention-promotion firm but was later determined by the Federal Trade Commission (FTC) to defraud investors seeking to market inventions.
-In March 2018, following an FTC investigation, World Patent Marketing was shut down and Cooper was banned from the patent industry and ordered to pay nearly $1 million in FTC fines.
+World Patent Marketing (WPM), founded in 2014 by Scott G. Cooper was a fraudulent Miami-based corporation that presented itself as an invention-promotion firm but was later determined by the Federal Trade Commission (FTC) to defraud investors seeking to market inventions.
+In May 2018, following an FTC investigation, World Patent Marketing was shut down and Cooper was banned from the patent industry and ordered to pay nearly $1 million in FTC fines.

-WPM was described as part of a "long history of invention scammers", although "few exceeded George G. Cooper at wringing so much money out of individual victims.
+WPM was described as part of a "long history of invention scammers", although "few exceeded Scott J. Cooper at wringing so much money out of individual victims.
 The company defrauded thousands of consumers out of millions of dollars by promising inventors lucrative patent agreements.
-WPM marketed false success stories, collected sizable fees from clients, did not deliver on their promises, and later used threats and intimidation to discourage complaints.The company also recruited a group of notable individuals to serve on their advisory board, and boasted about them in press releases and other promotional material.
+WPM marketed false success stories, collected sizable fees from clients, did not deliver on their promises, and later used threats and intimidation to discourage complaints.
+The company also recruited a group of notable individuals to serve on their advisory board, and boasted about them in press releases and other promotional material.

 Business model

 World Patent Marketing presented itself as a legitimate company, legally registered as a "vertically integrated manufacturer and engineer of patented products."
 In practice, their business model was to lure would-be inventors through television or internet advertisements.
 WPM billed itself as a champion of military veterans, offered military discounts, and targeted veterans in its marketing.
-Visitors to the World Patent Marketing website would find a listing of WPM's Advisory Board and a series of misrepresentations including success stories, testimonials, and major retailers in which customers' products were sold.
+Visitors to the World Patent Marketing website would find a listing of WPM's advisory board and a series of misrepresentations including success stories, testimonials, and major retailers in which customers' products were sold.
 WPM promised would-be inventors a wide range of support in patenting their ideas, in return for upfront fees ranging from $8,000 to >$65,000.
 Once customers had paid, however, WPM would typically ignore them, fail to provide the promised services, and threaten them with legal action if they attempted to get their money back.